IG-ABHINAV/LearnHive/README.md

 ## Deployment

-StudyNotion is deployed on various cloud-based services:
+LearnHive is deployed on various cloud-based services:

 - Front-end: Vercel for static site hosting.
 - Back-end: Render or Railway for Node.js and MongoDB hosting.